Arkansas Motorcycle Accident Lawyers

 If you were involved in a motorcycle accident, your number one priority should be seeking medical attention.
 This is best done by calling 911 or directing someone at the scene of the accident to call for you.
 Calling 911 will alert emergency response teams to your location, and it will also ensure that the police arrive on the scene to prevent further injuries.

 When the police arrive at the scene of your accident, remain calm and work with them while they fill out their accident report.
-Answer any questions they may have but avoid saying anything that could imply fault.
+Answer any questions they may have, but avoid saying anything that could imply that you were at fault for the crash.
 An accident report is an invaluable piece of evidence that can be used to establish liability after a crash.

 If you are not injured badly, snap some pictures at the accident scene.
-Take photos of the intersection, traffic lights, vehicle damage, and any other surroundings that may help your case.
+Take photos of the intersection, traffic lights, vehicle damage, and any other relevant details that may help your case.

 Gather eyewitness information, including their names and phone numbers.
 Be sure to write down the make, model, and year of the other vehicles involved in the accident.
-Collect the other driver’s insurance card data and identifying information.
+Collect the other driver’s insurance card data and identifying information, and be prepared to give them yours.

-Your next step should be to call Rainwater, Holt & Sexton as soon as possible.
+Your next step should be to contact a law firm that specializes in motorcycle accidents, like Rainwater, Holt & Sexton, as soon as possible.
 You need a tough law firm on your side after a tragic motorcycle accident, and our experienced motorcycle accident lawyers can help.
+We’ll help you preserve evidence for your case and leverage Arkansas’ motorcycle laws to maximize your compensation.

-Review legal resources and step by step guides for what to do after a motorcycle accident.
+Explore our comprehensive guide for more information on what to do after a motorcycle accident.

-We have helped injured motorcycle riders and their families throughout the state of Arkansas and the city of Memphis, TN for years.
-Our excellent track record is one of the reasons why so many accident victims continue to recommend us to their friends and families after a devastating accident.
+We have helped injured motorcycle riders and their families throughout Arkansas and Tennessee for years.
+Our excellent track record is one of the reasons why so many accident victims recommend us to their friends and families.
+We helped them find justice, and we’re here to help you too.

 Common Causes of Motorcycle Accidents

-Drivers often fail to recognize a motorcyclist in their path.
-This is the number one cause of motorcycle accidents each and every year.
-Other common causes of motorcycle accidents include:
+Even if you’re doing everything right, drivers sometimes fail to recognize a motorcyclist in their path.
+This is the number one cause of motorcycle accidents every year.
+Other common types of motorcycle accidents include:

-When other vehicles fail to recognize an oncoming motorcyclist, they can inadvertently make a left turn directly into the biker.
-This can cause serious or fatal injuries.
+When other vehicles fail to recognize an oncoming motorcyclist, they can inadvertently make a left turn directly into the biker, causing serious injuries.

 Inattentive drivers often fail to check their blind spots before changing lanes.
-This can be disastrous for motorcycle riders and can push bikers into other traffic or off of the road.
+This can be disastrous for motorcycle riders, pushing them into other traffic or off of the road.

 Rear-end accidents can be devastating for bikers who lack the protection to absorb such hits.
 Without a bumper on their motorcycles, even rear-end accidents can cause significant injury.